GeneCodeFx/GeneCodeFx/README.md

-- 👋 Hi, I’m @GeneCodeFx
+- 👋 Hi, I’m Mulweli Mushiana Patson
 - 👀 I’m interested in React and React Native
 - 💞️ I’m looking to collaborate on any React Native Projects
 - You can email me at mulwelimushiana@yahoo.com